Books about Singapore that your kids must read!

 This year has been a year of celebrating Singapore, and all that is uniquely Singaporean – our history, our culture, our values, our heritage and landmarks!

-One wonderful way that Singapore’s history and heritage have been celebrated in the year of SG50 is through books that tell stories set in our beautiful island-nation.
+One wonderful way that Singapore’s history and heritage have been celebrated is through books that tell stories set in our beautiful island-nation.

 We bring to you some of our favourites and encourage you pick them up and share them with your children.
-We promise you that the little ones will be enthralled to see some of their own favourite bits of Singapore so beautifully integrated into these engaging narratives.
+We promise you that the little ones will be enthralled by these.
+They will see some of their own favourite bits of Singapore so beautifully integrated into these engaging narratives.

 Jayden and Janelle Book Series

-Written by Singaporean sisters Seema Dadlani and Harsha Dadlani, the six-part series follows siblings – five-year-old Jayden and three-year-old Janelle – all around Singapore.
+This book is written by Singaporean sisters Seema Dadlani and Harsha Dadlani.
+The six-part series follows siblings – five-year-old Jayden and three-year-old Janelle – all around Singapore.
 The books are meant for pre-schoolers (3-5 year olds) and aim at telling them stories about Singapore that they are familiar with.

 The simple and easy to follow story lines come alive with beautiful and colourful illustrations.